Geovany Quenda: 2022–24: Youth career

-2024–25: Rise to the first team and breakthrough
+2024–26: Rise to the first team and breakthrough

 The following season, Quenda was fully integrated to the first team, where he was adapted to play as a right wing-back, despite being naturally a right winger, earning the praise of his manager Ruben Amorim, after impressing during the club's pre-season, stating that "he is very talented, very mature, and understands the game like an adult".
 He made his first team debut on 3 August, and he became the youngest player (aged 17 years and 95 days) to score for the club, netting the third goal in a 4–3 loss to rivals Porto in the 2024 Supertaça Cândido de Oliveira.

 After impressing both offensively and defensively, especially for his young age, according to Ruben Amorim, he earned a place as a starter, with Quenda making his league debut for the club on 9 August in a 3–1 home win over against Rio Ave.
 On 12 September, he agreed to a contract extension to 2027, increasing his buyout clause from €45 million to €100 million.
 Five days later, he made his UEFA Champions League debut, starting in the 2–0 victory over Lille during the inaugural matchday of the newly formatted Champions League league phase.
-On 26 October, he scored his first league goal for the club in a 3–0 win over Famalicão; at 17 years, five months and 27 days, he became the youngest player to score a league goal for Sporting surpassing Sporting CP Youth Academy graduates Simão Sabrosa (17 years, six months and 16 days, in 1997) and Cristiano Ronaldo (17 years, eight months and 3 days, in 2002).
+On 26 October, he scored his first league goal for the club in a 3–0 win over Famalicão; at 17 years, five months and 27 days, he became the youngest player to score a league goal for Sporting surpassing Sporting CP Youth Academy graduates Simão Sabrosa (17 years, six months and 16 days, in 1997) and Cristiano Ronaldo (17 years, eight months and three days, in 2002).

 When new coach Rui Borges joined Sporting, he initially changed the 3–4–3 tactical formation of Ruben Amorim and João Pereira to a conventional 4–4–2.
 In this tactical change, one of the alterations made was for Quenda to move to the left side of the midfield four, but towards the end of the season Borges reverted to 3–4–3, with Quenda featuring either on the left-wing or as a right-back.
 On 15 October, he was named by English newspaper The Guardian as one of the best talents born in 2007 worldwide.
 Having cemented his role up in team, he made 28 appearances as Sporting won its 21st league title, totalling 2,260 minutes, as he was named the Young Player of the Season.

 During the season, on 14 March 2025, Sporting CP announced that Quenda would join Premier League club Chelsea in summer 2026.

-2025–26

 On 18 September, Quenda closed Sporting's 4–0 win over Kairat, during the inaugural matchday of the Champions League league phase.
-With that goal, at 18 years, 4 months and 20 days, he became the youngest Portuguese player ever to score in the UEFA Champions League.
+With that goal, at 18 years, four months and 20 days, he became the youngest Portuguese player ever to score in the UEFA Champions League.

+Chelsea

+On 8 July 2026, Quenda officially signed for Chelsea on an eight-year deal, with the transfer fee reported to be £40m.